 This is why those lynx are shrieking

-A pair of Canada lynx have been caught on camera "shrieking" at each other near Dryden, Ontario.
-We ask an expert and speak to the person who filmed it.
+A pair of Canada lynx have been caught on camera "screaming" at each other near Dryden, Ontario.
+We ask an expert why.

 Video by Dan Lytwyn